 Keep the oil level as near as possible to the high mark on the dipstick.
-Remove the oil fill cap (see Figure 5) and add oil of the same API and brand when necessary.

-Do not operate the engine with the oil ACAUTION level below the low mark or above the high mark.
+Remove the oil fill cap and add oil of the same API and brand when necessary.
+ACAUTION Do not operate the engine with the oil level below the low mark or above the high mark.
 Overfilling can cause foaming or aeration of the oil while operation below the low mark may cause loss of oil pressure.